|

 ?

-If you intend to train wear something appropriate, we wear club
+If you intend to train wear something appropriate; we wear club

 T-shirts, training trousers and training shoes and expect you to wear similar,